ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 ### 4.6 UserInteractionHandler
 - Manages user prompts and input
 - Integrates user decisions into the workflow
+- Provides methods for displaying messages, prompting for input, and handling user choices
+- Implements error handling for user interactions
+- Allows for easy mocking of user input in tests

 ### 4.7 ProgressTracker
 - Evaluates completion criteria